Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Outgoing Discards: A section that shows the outgoing messages discarded by the bridges.

-• Discards Out: A Query Value widget that shows the total number of outgoing messages that were discarded by the bridges.
+• Last Discards Out: A query value widget that shows the last number of outgoing messages that were discarded by the bridges.

-• Discards Out Rate: A Query Value widget that shows the rate (messages per second) of outgoing messages that were discarded by the bridges.
+• Last Discards Out Rate: A query value widget that shows the last rate (messages per second) of outgoing messages that were discarded by the bridges.

 • Bridge Outgoing Discards Rate (msgs/sec): A Timeseries widget that shows a graph of the rate (messages per second) of outgoing messages that were discarded by the bridges over the selected time interval.